davidgendel/aws-examples-demonstrations/python-web-crawler-index/README.md

 ## Important Considerations:

-- WebDriverWait: Prioritize using WebDriverWait over time.sleep().
-It's much more robust and efficient.
-Inspect the target website's HTML to find suitable elements to wait for.
-- Resource Usage: Selenium uses more resources than requests or requests-html because it's running a full browser.
 - Politeness: Be respectful of the website you're crawling.
 Use a reasonable crawl_delay, don't overload the server, and respect robots.txt.
-- Website specific selectors: This script will work best if you modify the wait_for_selector to look for website specific elements.